zephyrproject-rtos/trusted-firmware-m/docs/technical_references/design_docs/tfm_physical_attack_mitigation.rst

 can be different on another target:

   - Bypass the configuration of isolation HW: SAU, MPC.
-  - Bypass tfm_spm_hal_nvic_interrupt_enable: The state of the MPC is checked here whether is it initialized or not.
   - Bypass the setting of the PSP limit register.
 Otherwise, a stack overflow exception will happen.
 Because the secure PSP will be overwritten by the address of the non-secure stack and on this particular target the non-secure